DragonSenses/Algorithms/LeetCode/60-permutation-sequence/problem.md

   - Backtracking is impractical due to polynomial time complexity requirements.
   - The previous permutation is unknown, making direct application of the Knuth algorithm impossible.

-# Factorial Number System Approach
+# Factorial Permutation Indexing Approach

 ## **Intuition**